Sloppy 49ers beat Steelers 24-20 on late Garoppolo TD pass

 SANTA CLARA, Calif.
+(AP) — The San Francisco 49ers gave away everything but the game.

-(AP) — Jimmy Garoppolo threw a 5-yard touchdown pass to Dante Pettis with 1:15 remaining and the San Francisco 49ers overcame five turnovers to beat the Pittsburgh Steelers 24-20 on Sunday for their first 3-0 start in 21 years.
+Jimmy Garoppolo threw a 5-yard touchdown pass to Dante Pettis with 1:15 remaining and the 49ers overcame five turnovers to beat the Pittsburgh Steelers 24-20 on Sunday for their first 3-0 start in 21 years.

+“It’s never perfect,” cornerback Richard Sherman said.
+“We didn’t play perfect today but our record is perfect.”

 The Niners gave the ball away four times in the first half and then lost a fumble again in the fourth quarter, but still managed to pull out the victory and spoil Mason Rudolph’s first career start in place of the injured Ben Roethlisberger for the Steelers (0-3).